ne0lith/content_sorter/README.md

-This script is designed to help me effectively manage and organize my content by sorting and naming it in a way that aligns with my personal preferences.
+This script is designed to help me effectively manage and organize my content by automatically sorting and naming it in a way that aligns with my personal preferences.

 ## Installation